hedzr/cmdr/README.md

 > 1. The .netCore version [Cmdr.Core](https://github.com/hedzr/Cmdr.Core) is available now.
 > 2. A cxx version [`cmdr-cxx`](https://github.com/hedzr/cmdr-cxx) was released (Happy Spring Festival 2021).
+> 3. The docsite has been released at <https://docs.hedzr.com/>.

 ## Features